 - Recovery / Payment of Loss / Gain

 - In the absence of any instructions from the customer,

-- a contract which has matured shall be cancelled by the bank on the 7th working day after the maturity date.
+- A contract which has matured shall be cancelled by the bank within three working day after the maturity date.

 - Swap cost, if any, shall be recovered from the customer under advice to him.

 - When a contract is cancelled after the maturity date, the customer shall not be entitled to the exchange difference, if any, in his favour, since the contract is cancelled on account of his default.
 He shall, however, be liable to pay the exchange difference, against him.